drupal-tome/tome-project/README.md

 script to replace `symlink.sh`, and use the `mklink` command.
 Pull requests are welcome to make this functionality cross-platform by default.

+## Docker

+A Docker image for Tome is available on Docker Hub as `mortenson/tome`.
+Instructions on how to use the image can be found at [drupal-tome/tome-docker].

 ## Further reading

 This project is largely based on [drupal-composer/drupal-project], so it's